 - Almost 1/2 of trans people had thought about taking their life

-Some of your team, especially management, should be Mental Health first-aid trained in order to provide that support when needed!
+Some of your team, especially management, should be Mental Health First Aid trained in order to provide that support when needed!
 Or prevent situations from escalating.

 DE&I Strategy

 What involvement would you expect from an external recruitment partner in your DE&I strategy?
-For further information on how a recruitment partner can add value to your Diversity & Inclusion people agenda…
+For further information on how a recruitment partner can add value to your Diversity & Inclusion agenda…

 Reach out to our directors for more information: